uzeful/VA_Project/README.md

 ## Aim of This Project

-This project is set up to assist you to finish your final project of the class "Introduction to Auditory-visual Information System".
+This project is set up to assist you to finish your final project of the class "Introduction to Visual-Auditory Information System".

 ## Introduction